misakey/backend/docs/README.md

     {{% include "include/hashParameters.json" %}}

-Additionally to the path to the snippet (please put snippets in the `include` directory), the shortcode takes two other parameters that are *optionnal*: the first is an integer indicating the **indentation** (using spaces) that must be applied to the included snippet (useful when including a JSON object inside another JSON object), and the second is a boolean represented as `0` (false, the default) or `1` (true)
+Additionally to the path to the snippet (please put snippets in the `include` directory), the shortcode takes two other parameters that are *optional*: the first is an integer indicating the **indentation** (using spaces) that must be applied to the included snippet (useful when including a JSON object inside another JSON object), and the second is a boolean represented as `0` (false, the default) or `1` (true)